FysalBeau/Pose-Unlock/README.md

 # pose-gesture-to-unlock
 Application that uses user pose gestures as password input to unlock their phone.
-Second Project for CPSC 581: Human-Computer Interaction.
+Second Project for CPSC 581: Human-Computer Interaction II.

+Available to try here @ https://fysalbeau.github.io/pose-gesture-to-unlock/